-The bill appropriates \$500,000 in FY 2022 under GRF line item 725520, Special Projects, for DNR to provide weed harvesting operations at Indian Lake.
-Of that amount, the Department of Natural Resources (DNR) is to use \$250,000 to undertake this work.
+The bill appropriates \$500,000 in FY 2022 to GRF line item 725520, Special Projects, for DNR to provide weed harvesting operations at Indian Lake.
+Of that amount, DNR is to use \$250,000 to undertake this work.
 The agency is to use the remaining amount, up to \$250,000, to enter into a memorandum of understanding with the Indian Lake Watershed Project to support the Indian Lake Watershed Project's weed harvesting operations.
 The bill reappropriates any unexpended, unencumbered portion remaining in the line item at the end of FY 2022 for the same purposes in FY 2023.